ualberta-vision-robotics/cmput428labs/_projects/3_structure_from_motion.md

 ### Bonus (5):
 - Mesh your resulting 3D point cloud and include it in your report.
 Describe the meshing algorithm you implemented or library you utilized (e.g., Ball-Pivoting, Poisson Surface Reconstruction, Alpha Shapes).
 Explain why you selected this particular meshing approach and its suitability for the structure-from-motion point clouds.

-## Tools Provided & Resources
+**Tools Provided & Resources**
 - [More 3D models](https://github.com/alecjacobson/common-3d-test-models/tree/master)
 - A python script for generating your own weight matrix from a mesh
 - A python script for down sampling a mesh
 - All code: [Google Drive Folder](https://drive.google.com/drive/folders/1bumUAnZhOPYdLX_gwY3BE_Qovm_3tapZ?usp=sharing)

-## Report Questions
+**Report Question 3**

-1. Why can't we directly apply SVD to a matrix with missing entries?
+a) Why can't we directly apply SVD to a matrix with missing entries?

-2. How does the low-rank assumption allow us to recover missing values?
+b) How does the low-rank assumption allow us to recover missing values?

-3. Explain the role of the fill matrix in computing reprojection error or updates.
+c) Explain the role of the fill matrix in computing reprojection error or updates.

-4. Compare the convergence behavior for different datasets.
+d) Compare the convergence behavior for different datasets.
 How many iterations were needed?
 Did the error decrease smoothly?

+---
+---

+## Submission Details

+- Include accompanying code used to complete each question.
+Ensure they are adequately commented.
+- Ensure all functions are and sections are clearly labeled in your report to match the tasks and deliverables outlined in the lab.
+- Organize files as follows:
+  - `code/` folder containing all scripts used in the assignment.
+  - `media/` folder for images, videos, and results.
+- Final submission format: a single zip file named `CompVisW25_lab3_lastname_firstname.zip` containing the above structure.
+- Your report for Lab 3 is to be submitted at a later date.
+The report contains all media, results, and answers as specified in the instructions above.
+Ensure your answers are concise and directly address the questions.
+- Total marks for this lab is __100__ for all students.
+Your lab assignment grade with bonus marks is capped at __130%__.